 - Spurs among these birds are sure to leave fatal wounds.
 Always keep a look out for when they fight to avoid losing a number of your flock.

 - When it comes to feeding, these birds love to forage and can feed on it for hours.
-They start off their day with a meal inclusive of protein and calcium to help in egg and bone development.
+They start their day with a meal of protein and calcium to help in egg and bone development.

 - Aseels are very hardy and thrive in both hot and cold climates.

-Aseel Chicken Hen Vs Rooster
+Aseel Chicken Hen Vs. Rooster

 - Compared to Aseel hens, the rooster is quite confrontational and more aggressive.
 For this reason, the roosters should not be raised in the same flock.